MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

 On 2014-02-15 I have published the first release of Time4J as initial version v0.1-alpha.
 A development process of more than two years has preceded this big milestone.
-Although this is just the begin of release cycles, Time4J is now really useable for many applications, especially with the newest pre-release v0.2-alpha.
+Although this is just the begin of release cycles and there will still be some backwards incompatible changes due to alpha-state until a future version v1.0, Time4J is now really useful for many date-and-time-applications, especially with the coming almost-stable pre-release v0.3-alpha (expected in the begin of June).

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.

 - PlainDate = calendar date strictly following ISO-8601
 - PlainTime = wall time (on an analogous clock) including 24:00-support
 - PlainTimestamp = local timestamp as composition of calendar date and wall time
 - Moment = global timestamp which refers to true UTC standard including leapsecond-support

-Here some examples as a flavour of how Time4J-code looks like:
+Here some examples as a flavour of how Time4J-code looks like (shown code valid for v0.3-alpha):

 ```java
 import net.time4j.*;